Affordable Dentistry for Cancer Patients in Glendale & Peoria AZ

 When you are coping with a cancer diagnosis, your dental health may be the last thing on your mind.
 But the truth is that your dental health can affect the outcome of your cancer treatment – and your cancer treatment can affect your dental health.

 Our office is skilled in providing dental care to patients undergoing cancer treatment.
-Our dentists have a deep understanding of the issues involved and are compassionate and gentle in her care.
+Our dentists have a deep understanding of the issues involved and are compassionate and gentle in their care.

 We recommend that if you’ve been diagnosed with cancer, come see us before you begin chemotherapy or radiation so that we can assess your current dental health and take care of any necessary treatment now before your cancer treatment affects your immune system.